The information on Brexitloket.nl is based on the agreement between the EU and the UK.

 Dutch Customs declaration

 You must inform Dutch Customs that you are exporting or importing goods from a country outside the EU.
-Visit the Customs website for a 3-step plan (in Dutch).
+Visit the Customs website to find out how to prepare yourself.

 Freight Forwarder Selection Tool

 The sector organizations ACN, TLN / FENEX and evofenedex have developed a free Brexit tool for entrepreneurs who want to outsource customs and logistics.
 The tool is available on the evofenedex website.